Healthcare Insights

 - Heart disease

-CVD can present with many symptoms like chest pain, numbness, shortness of breath, and jaw pain.
+CVD can present with a wide range of symptoms across the body, including chest pain, numbness, shortness of breath, and jaw pain.

 How do cardiovascular drugs help cardiac conditions?